Moo-Ack-Productions/bpy-build/CONTRIBUTING.md

 ```

 This will make all commits use that template and perform verbose commits (where commits are opened as their own file, with saving and closing creating the commit itself).

+## Commits MUST *fully commit* to a given change
+When a commit is made, the change stated in the commit must be fully committed to.
+For example, a commit that states `refactor: Use sys.exit method for program exit` **must** implement that change across all files, not just one or two.

 # Pre-Commit Hooks
 To make things easier for developers, we define pre-commit hooks that allow developers to commit changes and automatically have Mypy and Black run on said commit.
 This is not required